 It’s easy to demonstrate that there is no real commitment by neocons to either democracy or human rights.
 One need simply look at the double standards which are applied to client states, on the one hand, and uppity independent states on the other.
 With regard to the latter, the neocons typically spread democracy by orchestrating violent coups against democratically elected governments, as they did most notably in the case of Ukraine and are presently attempting to do in Venezuela, Iran and Nicaragua.

 These ironies seem to be utterly lost on the English-speaking news media.
 For example:

 “The U.S. has a long history of meddling in Latin American countries to promote democracy, often siding with brutal dictators in Chile, Nicaragua, and elsewhere to achieve its ends. “— New York Magazine, September 8, 2018.
 (The magazine subsequently edited this sentence after numerous commentators called attention to it.)

 On the other hand, client states such as Saudi Arabia and Israel, who routinely flaunt their contempt for both democracy and human rights, are treated with great respect by both diplomats and journalists.

 Is neoconservatism a uniquely American phenomenon?
 Well, no. Although the use of the term became popular in the U.S., the template for the “unipolar world” may be found in the British Empire, back when the Sun Never Set and Britannia Ruled The Waves.
-Although neocons and their admirers are fond of fussy definitions and dividing the faithful into various subphyla, there is one individual who everyone agrees is the one prophet of the movement: Sir Winston Churchill.
+Although neocons and their admirers are fond of fussy definitions and dividing the faithful into various subphyla, there is one individual who everyone agrees is the true prophet of the movement: Sir Winston Churchill.